 Trusting change

-This is by no means not a scientific, exhaustive, or definitive list.
+This is by no means a scientific, exhaustive, or definitive list.
 In fact, full disclosure: I just made it up.
 You may see yourself in some of these archetypes or you may not.
 And it may be more powerful for you to define your own archetype that distills what you see as your particular role or roles in change.

 What matters most is that each of us acknowledges that there are many different roles in the ecosystem of change, all essential, none more important than the other.
 And none of us can play them all.
 It’s incumbent on each of us to find the role (or perhaps two or three) that most resonate with who we really are, brings us alive, and offers us a sense of moving with our own internal currents rather than against them.